pmav99/sysfacts/README.md

 ### Standalone

 On standalone mode the output format can be either JSON or YAML.
-You can also choose between a JSON data blob or pretty-printed and colored output.
+You can also choose between a JSON data blob or colored, pretty-printed output.

 ``` shell
 sysfacts --help